-The Praça do Comércio (commerce square) is commonly known as Terreiro do Paço which means Palace garden and until the earthquake of 1755 which destroyed the center of Lisbon, it was exactly this.
+The Praça do Comércio (commerce square) is commonly known as Terreiro do Paço which means Palace garden and until the earthquake of 1755 which destroyed the centre of Lisbon, it was exactly this.
 It was fully rebuilt as a Pombaline square after the earthquake and celebrates the rebuilding of Lisbon after the disaster which almost fully wiped out the lower areas of Lisbon

 Alfama was the original fishing village which later became Lisbon, located close to the castle of Lisbon and home to some of its most impressive monuments.
 Alfama remained untouched by the earthquake and retains its original design.
-Narrow, winding streets climb its way up the hill.
+Narrow, winding streets climb their way up the hill.
 Its medieval structures remain and from the water the views over its historical heritage are impressive.

 Parque das Nações